OTD: Curriculum and Requirements

 Residency Requirement (24 units required)

 The doctoral residency is a crucial element of our OTD program.
 We believe that immersion in specific practice contexts (whether they be clinical, policy-related, educational or research focused) gives occupational therapists the skills and expertise to move occupational therapy forward.
 As a result, our OTD program involves 24 units taken over three semesters.
 You will work in carefully selected settings (which may be the one in which you have had experience) with the guidance of a mentor.
 For example, you may work alongside a master clinician in lymphedema treatment, interact with a policy think tank or teach undergraduate students studying occupational science.
 Usually, students on the clinical track complete their residency at a center of clinical excellence in their area of interest: students on the policy/administrative track are placed in advocacy organizations; and students with a research focus have participated on interdisciplinary research teams.
+Students can also apply to the Keck Medical Center of USC Physical Rehabilitation Residency Program.
+The KMC USC Residency Program is a dual residency in which students enrolled in the OTD program concurrently participate in the KMC USC AOTA Residency Program.

 Students will complete 24 units of OT 686 residency.
 At least 20 units applied toward the OTD must be successfully completed before enrolling in OT 686 unless advanced standing has been granted.
 Students may complete their residency over three consecutive semesters (6 units, 6 units and 12 units) or over four consecutive semesters.
 It is highly recommended that one semester of OT 686 be enrolled full-time (12 units without any other simultaneous course enrollment).
 Full-time residency ensures the opportunity for full immersion in residency.